MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Submit-AzureRmHDInsightScriptAction.md

 ```

 ## DESCRIPTION
-The **Submit-AzureRmHDInsightScriptAction** cmdlet submits a new script action to an azure_2 HDInsight cluster.
+The **Submit-AzureRmHDInsightScriptAction** cmdlet submits a new script action to an Azure HDInsight cluster.
 Use *PersistOnSuccess* to have the script action run each time the cluster is scaled up, as long as the script action initially succeeds.

 ## EXAMPLES